Cássio (footballer, born 1987)

-Cássio Roberto Ramos (born 6 June 1987), known as Cássio, is a Brazilian professional footballer who plays as a goalkeeper for Corinthians and the Brazil national team.
-He is widely considered to be one of the greatest Corinthians goalkeepers of all time.
+Cássio Roberto Ramos (born 6 June 1987), simply known as Cássio, is a Brazilian professional footballer who plays as a goalkeeper for Cruzeiro.

-Cássio began his career at the academy of Brazilian club Grêmio, and in shortly time playing at the academy, was promoted to the club's main team.
-He passed by the European clubs PSV where he won the 2007–08 Eredivisie title and the 2008 Johan Cruyff Shield title, and by the club Sparta Rotterdam, until he joined the Brazilian team Corinthians in 2012.
+Cássio began his career at the academy of Grêmio in his home state of Rio Grande do Sul and was quickly promoted to the club's first team.
+He then spent some time in the Netherlands for PSV, where he won two trophies, and Sparta Rotterdam, before joining Corinthians in 2012.

-Since joining Corinthians, Cássio has made over 500 appearances and won two Série A titles, four Campeonato Paulista titles, a CONMEBOL Libertadores title, a CONMEBOL Recopa Sudamericana title and a FIFA Club World Cup title against Chelsea in 2012.
-Cássio won the Golden Ball as Best Player of the 2012 FIFA Club World Cup and was elected as Most Valuable Player of the final.
-After the triumph of 2019 Campeonato Paulista, he became the player with most titles in club's history.
+Until his departure for Cruzeiro in May 2024, Cássio has made over 700 appearances for Corinthians and won two Brasileirão titles, four Campeonato Paulista titles, a Copa Libertadores, a Recopa Sudamericana and a FIFA Club World Cup in 2012, where the Timão beat Chelsea in the final.
+Cássio himself was named man of the match and also awarded the tournament's Golden Ball.
+Since 2019, he is Corinthians' most decorated player in their history.

-At international level, Cássio has represented the Brazil national team, making his debut in 2017, and was part of the squads that took part in the 2018 FIFA World Cup and that won the 2019 Copa América.
+Cássio was a Brazilian international from 2007 to 2019 and played at two major tournaments, the 2018 FIFA World Cup and the 2019 Copa América, which Brazil won at home.

 Club career

 Grêmio

 Born in Veranópolis, Rio Grande do Sul, Cássio was a Grêmio youth graduate.
 He made his first team debut on 12 February 2006, in a 2–1 Campeonato Gaúcho home win over Santa Cruz-RS.

-Cássio made his Série A debut on 26 October 2006, replacing injured Rodrigo Galatto in a 2–1 away success over Fluminense.
-He spent the remainder of his spell at the club as a third-choice behind Marcelo Grohe and Galatto, both also youth graduates at the club.
+Cássio made his debut in the Brasileirão on 26 October 2006, replacing the injured Rodrigo Galatto in a 2–1 away win over Fluminense.
+He spent the remainder of his time at Grêmio as the club's third-choice goalkeeper behind Marcelo Grohe and Galatto, who were also youth graduates.